How to use the course

 What prep work should be done before beginning the course?

-All that is needed is to print about 50 Composer Sheets and about 100 Music Listening Sheets.
+All that is needed is to print about 50 Composer Sheets, about 100 Music Listening Sheets, and one Music Appreciation Log of Hours sheet.
 Put those in a 3-ring binder with some loose-leaf paper (for taking notes to be used in essays), and you're ready to begin.

 What do I do if a link is broken or video is no longer available?